subbyte/dnsmonitor-host/README.md

 ### Functionality

-1. Monitor outbound DNS queries and process it in a streaming manner
+Summary: monitor outbound DNS queries on a single host and process it in a streaming manner

+1. Monitor outbound DNS queries through `tcpdump`
 2. Deduplicate records such adjacent `A` and `AAAA` records with the same domain name
 3. Filter out special record types such as `PTR`
 4. Aggregate information from all previously monitored queries